mlswg/mls-protocol/draft-ietf-mls-protocol.md

 draft-17

+- Rename MLSCiphertext and MLSPlaintext to PrivateMessage and PublicMesssage respectively (\*)
 - Add label and context to public-key encryption (\*)
 - Include leaf index in LeafNodeTBS for better parent-hash guarantees (\*)
 - Make ProtocolVersion two bytes (\*)